hendricius/the-bread-code/basics/tools.md

 ![A large bowl helps a lot](../images/tools-bowl.jpg)

-### Oven
-It is ideal have an oven able to reach 250°C / 482°F. The first 15mins to half an hour you will use the oven at that temperature if you use a dutch oven.
-Instead of an eletric oven you can also use a barbecue/kettle or a wood oven (pizza oven).
-The latter one will increase the flavour and the thickness of the crust.
-However, a normal kitchen oven is more practical and easy to control.

 ### Baking tray
 Most of the ovens come with a backing tray.
 It is a oven-proof tray/plate on which you can put the dough to bake it once it is ready.
 The baking tray can be use in case you have neither pizza stone nor dutch oven, it's advisable to cover it with baking paper so your dough will not stick to it.